 A water right may be defined as: “the right of a user to use water from a water source.
 This right includes the right to use water from any water source like a river, stream, pond and source of groundwater.
 Rights to water are established by actual use of the water, and maintained by continued use and need” (USLegal, 2016).

-Under the terms of the current FERC license, GLWP is required to provide GLNFH with up to 30 CFS from Green Lake via a penstock tap (Article 29).
-(FERC, 1984).
+Under the terms of the current FERC license, GLWP must allow the Hatchery to draw up to 30 CFS from Green Lake at any time.
+To facilitate this draw of water by the Hatchery an interconnection is installed between the Project penstock and the Hatchery’s water filtration plant to be used whenever the Hatchery’s priority use of 30 cfs is unavailable through its own water supply lines.
+This is expected to only occur at lake levels below 158 ft NGVD29.
+Furthermore, the Hatchery shall not draw water through the penstock tap as an alternative to proper, continued maintenance and use of its water supply lines.
+(Article 29).
+(FERC, 25-May-1984).

 Available Reservoir Information